aderusha/RoastLearner/readme.md

 RoastLearner also includes tools to train classification engines against data recorded from previous roasts.

-RoastLearner acts as a "shell" for the excellent [PyAudioAnalysis](https://github.com/tyiannak/pyAudioAnalysis) audio classification toolkit.
+RoastLearner acts as a wrapper for the excellent [PyAudioAnalysis](https://github.com/tyiannak/pyAudioAnalysis) audio classification toolkit.
 The RoastLearner distribution also includes compiled binaries for [SoX](http://sox.sourceforge.net/) to record audio from your default microphone.

 Here's a video demonstrating the classifiers in action during a roast being controlled by Artisan.